 Toggle: English / Spanish

-A vaginal tumor is an abnormal growth of tissue in the vagina, a female reproductive organ.
+Vaginal cancer is cancer of the vagina, a female reproductive organ.

 Vaginal cancer; Cancer - vagina; Tumor - vaginal

-Most cancerous vaginal tumors occur when another cancer, such as
+Most vaginal cancers occur when another cancer, such as

 or , spreads.
 This is called secondary vaginal cancer.

 Cancer that starts in the vagina is called primary vaginal cancer.
 This type of cancer is rare.
 Most primary vaginal cancers start in skin cells called squamous cells.
 This cancer is known as squamous cell cancer.
 The other types are adenocarcinoma, melanoma, and sarcoma.

 The cause of squamous cell carcinoma of the vagina is unknown.
 But a history of cervical cancer is common in women with squamous cell carcinoma of the vagina.